In code input boxes, using opt+Return will insert a line break into the code whereas Return executes the change.

 $OnAdd(some note)=$Text(code sample 2);

 $AgentQuery(some agent)=$Text(code sample 3);

 The eval() action can be used to further extend the complexity of what may be done.
 For example, assume a code note of the above type has written, into another note's $TempString, a literal string value of:

 See how the attribute value, though a string, includes enclosing quotes.
 This means that it is possible to delay the evaluation of $MyDate.
-Now, in the note using the code, a single eval() call on $TempString,
+In the note using the code, a single eval() call on $TempString,

 eval($TempString), returns the same string in different form.
-Now the literal string value of the current note's $MyDate is inserted into it (this example is on a system using day/month date order) and stripped of enclosing quotes:
+The literal string value of the current note's $MyDate is inserted into it (this example is on a system using day/month date order) and stripped of enclosing quotes:

 collect_if(all,$MyDate== '23/7/2011 10:02',$Name)

-The latter is important as the value of eval($TempString) is now a string of valid action code.
+The latter is important as the value of eval($TempString) becomes a string of valid action code.
 To actually get the result of the collect_if(), it is still necessary to evaluate that code.
 Thus by nesting a second eval() call, the output of the first call is evaluated afresh.
 Using

 Note A;Note C;Note_X